NSMNIA/habitat/README.md

 The database is connected to the [Prisma](https://www.prisma.io/) database.
 The database is used to store the users and their information.
 To use the database, you must import the [Prisma](https://www.prisma.io/) library and the [PrismaClient](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/).
 In the file [/prisma/schema.prisma](https://github.com/NSMNIA/habitat/blob/main/prisma/schema.prisma) is the database schema.
 You can use the [Prisma CLI](https://www.prisma.io/docs/reference/api-reference/command-reference) to generate the schema.
 With Prisma you can always choose another provider then `MySQL`, like `PostgreSQL`, `SQLite`, `SQL Server`, `MongoDB` or `CockroachDB`.
 So, if you want to change to another provider, it can automatically compile your relational database scheme into your chosen provider.

 ## Environment variables
-To create the enviroment variables, you'll need to create a file called `.env` in the root directory of the project.
+To create the environment variables, you'll need to create a file called `.env` in the root directory of the project.
 If the file is not created the application will not be working.
 The file should contain the following variables:
 ```dotenv
 NODE_ENV="development"
 DB_USERNAME=""